-Healthy Connections Medicaid provides you a Notice of Privacy Practices (NPP) with your ID card.
-This notice explains how your personally identifiable information and protected health information can be used or released.
-To request a copy of the NPP, please call the member contact center at 1-888-549-0820.
+Healthy Connections Medicaid provides you a Notice of Privacy Practices with your ID card.
+This notice explains how health information about you can be used or released.
+Call 1-888-549-0820 to request an additional copy of this notice.